 I’ve been asked many, many times about following a vegetarian diet.
-The simplest form of the question is, “IS IT BETTER TO BE VEGETARIAN OR EAT MEAT?”
-As usual, however, I can’t give you a black and white answer.
-There is not a single “better” diet in this case.
+The simplest form of the question is, “IS IT BETTER TO BE VEGETARIAN OR TO EAT MEAT?”
+As usual, however, I can’t give you a black-and-white answer.
+There is no single “better” diet in this case.

 What is your body type?

 Your ability to healthily cut out animal protein may hinge on your body type.
-If you don’t know your body type, take my quiz, read my book, or check out my Youtube channel for some answers.
+If you don’t know your body type, take my body type quiz, read my book, or check out my YouTube channel for some answers.

-If you are an adrenal type, you probably should not be a vegetarian.
+If you are the adrenal type, you probably should not be a vegetarian.
 If you are constantly tired and stressed, have stubborn belly fat, and lack muscle tone, you might be an adrenal body type.
 Adrenal types suffer significant muscle breakdown due to cortisol, and for this reason, they need to eat some amount of dense protein with all of their meals to replace and rebuild what they’re losing.
-I wholeheartedly recommend high quality animal proteins for this purpose.
+I wholeheartedly recommend high-quality animal proteins for this purpose.